Hey everyone, welcome to this What Is EOS guide!

 So, that’s the end of my “What is EOS” guide!
 If you have read this from start to finish, you should now have a good idea of what EOS is trying to achieve, why the project was founded, how the technology works and why the EOS token is so important.

 Although the EOS ICO doesn’t officially end until June 1st, 2018, it has already become a top 10 cryptocurrency!
-Personally, I put this down to the solid and experienced team that are working on the EOS project.
+Personally, I put this down to the solid and experienced team that is working on the EOS project.

 So, what do you like the most about EOS?
 I think it has the potential to become one of the most important blockchains of the future, with fast, free and scalable transactions.